A.R.D. Driver License Suspension

-In Bucks County, PA, the Accelerated Rehabilitative Disposition (A.R.D.) program is a year-long informal probation-diversion program.
-During the A.R.D. program, a Bucks County DUI Defendant may have to serve a 30-day, 60-day, or a 90 day Pennsylvania driver’s license suspension.
+In Bucks County, Pennsylvania, the Accelerated Rehabilitative Disposition (A.R.D.) program is a 6-month to 1-year-long diversion program.
+During the A.R.D. program, a Bucks County DUI participant may have to serve a 30-day, 60-day, or 90-day Pennsylvania driver’s license suspension.

-There are many other requirements to complete the Bucks County A.R.D. program.
-We suggest that you consult with and retain a qualified and local Bucks County DUI attorney to maximize your chance to be admitted into the Bucks County A.R.D. program.
+In addition to the A.R.D. entry fee, fines, and restitution, there are many other requirements to complete for acceptance into and successful completion of the Bucks County A.R.D. program.
+Consult with Saile & Saile LLP to maximize your chance for admittance into the Bucks County A.R.D. program.

 It is important to note that as of October 20, 2018, you may no longer surrender your driver’s license to the Court of Common Pleas to begin your suspension.
 Therefore, your Pennsylvania driver’s license will not be suspended on the day that you are admitted into the A.R.D. program.
 About a week after your Bucks County DUI Trial date or A.R.D. court date, you will receive a PennDOT letter alerting you to the date that your Pennsylvania driver’s license will be suspended.
 Click below to check the status of your PennDOT license suspension and restoration requirements: